 The JRC provides scientific support to the EU's internal market through its work on standardisation, its support to industrial policy through foresight studies in areas such as health, food security and eco-industries, its activities on raw materials, and through smart specialisation.

 Through smart specialisation, the JRC strategically addresses economic development and target support to Research and Innovation (R&I) across the EU.
 The JRC also supports programmes like the European Innovation Partnerships and the European Institute of Innovation and Technology (EIT).

 The JRC analyses patterns and trends in industrial R&D and innovation via monitoring top corporate players, tackling their participation in Global Innovation Networks, industrial dynamics and transformation.

-The European Research and Innovation Observatory and the Bioeconomy Observatory are other examples of tools developed by the JRC in close cooperation with the Directorate-General for Research and Innovation, to monitor EU research and innovation policies and activities.
+The European Research and Innovation Observatory and the Knowledge Centre for Bioeconomy are other examples of tools developed by the JRC in close cooperation with the Directorate-General for Research and Innovation, to monitor EU research and innovation policies and activities.

 To read more about the EU Research and Innovation programme Horizon 2020, take a look at the Horizon 2020 website.